Table of content

 When it comes to period flow, “CHOOSING THE BEST PAD” seem to be challenging especially during the initial stages.
 In that case, make sure to track and check how period flow is.
 Getting your hands on the right pad will make a drastic change especially during the hard or painful menstrual days.

-Choose pads based on your period flow, since only the right pad can help in making your period days comfortable.
+Choose pads based on your period flow, since only the right pad for heavy flow can help in making your period days comfortable.

 During the heavy period flow days, picking multi-layered pads with better absorbing capacity is important.
 This helps in preventing period leaks or spotting in clothes.